How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 • Discuss the feasibility of using Medicaid as a payment source with a Medicaid Planning Professional.
 While many Medicaid beneficiaries do receive help in assisted living, many others encounter obstacles that prevent them from doing so.

-• Contact current or potential assisted living residences and inquire if they 1) accept Medicaid and have Medicaid “beds” available or 2) allow outside (third party) caregivers to come in and provide assistance.
+• Contact current or potential assisted living residences and inquire if they 1) accept Medicaid and have Medicaid “beds” available or 2) allow outside (third party) caregivers to provide assistance for their residents.

 Determine Your Medicaid Eligibility